tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 Function blocks can be used in conjuction with *Layers* to perform typical neural network computations, such as fully-connected layers and embeddings.
-A `Layer` is a callable python object that implements weight sharing between different instances of the layer.
+A `Layer` is a callable Python object that implements weight sharing between different instances of the layer.

 In the example below, `ffnet` is a three-layer feed forward-network, where